totherme/imutt/README.md

 If you only have one inbox, and it's called `INBOX`, then set the `mailboxes` line to `""`.
 I like to have different inboxes for each of my mailing lists.

+If you're using gmail, you'll have to [enable 2 factor auth](https://support.google.com/accounts/answer/185839?hl=en), and [create an app specific password](https://support.google.com/accounts/answer/185833?hl=en).
+This is the password that you'll need to put in your creds -- *not* your regular google password.

 ### Get scripts

 Clone this repo somewhere, and add that somewhere to your path.
 For example: